lessthen3/BongoJam/README.md

 ## Overall Design and Features

-BongoJam is statically typed, and uses manual memory management (no GC, sorry not sorry).
+BongoJam is statically typed, and uses a GC.
 The syntax is an unholy amalgamation of C++ and Python

 ## Philosophy